-- The subsidy standards must provide for the smallest number of bedrooms needed to house a family without overcrowding. - The subsidy standards must be consistent with space requirements under the housing quality standards. - The subsidy standards must be applied consistently for all families of like size and composition.
+- The subsidy standards must provide for the smallest number of bedrooms needed to house a family without overcrowding. - The subsidy standards must be consistent with space requirements under the housing quality standards. - The subsidy standards must be applied consistently for all families of like size and composition. - A child who is temporarily away from the home because of placement in foster care is considered a member of the family in determining the family unit size.

-- A child who is temporarily away from the home because of placement in foster care is considered a member of the family in determining the family unit size. - A family that consists of a pregnant woman (with no other persons) must be treated as a two-person family. - Any live-in aide (approved by the PHA to reside in the unit to care for a family member who is disabled or is at least 50 years of age) must be counted in determining the family unit size; - Unless a live-in-aide resides with a family, the family unit size for any family consisting of a single person must be either a zero- or one-bedroom unit, as determined under the PHA subsidy standards.
+- A family that consists of a pregnant woman (with no other persons) must be treated as a twoperson family. - Any live-in aide (approved by the PHA to reside in the unit to care for a family member who is disabled or is at least 50 years of age) must be counted in determining the family unit size; - Unless a live-in-aide resides with a family, the family unit size for any family consisting of a single person must be either a zero- or one-bedroom unit, as determined under the PHA subsidy standards.

-The PHA will assign the first bedroom to the head of household and their spouse, significant other or household member of the same sex and generation (i.e. sibling, cousin or friend) and one additional bedroom for each two persons regardless of sex, age or relationship.
+The PHA will assign the first bedroom to the head of household and significant other or spouse (if applicable).
+Thereafter, the PHA will assign one bedroom for each two persons regardless of sex, age or relationship as shown on the chart below: